What does the Bible say about serving others?

 27. John 13:12-14 “After washing their feet, he put on his robe again and sat down and asked, “Do you understand what I was doing?
 13 You call me ‘Teacher’ and ‘Lord,’ and you are right, because that’s what I am.
 14 And since I, your Lord and Teacher, have washed your feet, you ought to wash each other’s feet.”

-Be the hands and feet of Jesus
+Be the hands and feet of Jesus by serving

 We become the hands and feet of the Lord when we reach out to serve others for Christ’s sake.
 This is one of the primary functions of the church body.
 We gather together to study Scripture, sing praises, pray and to edify one another.